blues/app-accelerators/66-remote-apiary-hive-health-monitor/README.md

 ### Key code snippet 1: compact template definition

-The `"format": "compact"` field is required for Starnote/NTN operation and cuts the per-note wire size by 3–5× (e.g., a 200-byte JSON note becomes ~40–80 bytes in compact form). `port` must be in the range 1–100.
+The `"format": "compact"` field is required for Starnote/NTN operation and cuts the per-Note wire size by 3–5× (e.g., a 200-byte JSON Note becomes ~40–80 bytes in compact form). `port` must be in the range 1–100.
 The numeric format codes (e.g., `14.1`, `12`) describe the wire encoding: `14.1` means a 4-byte IEEE 754 float, `12` means a 2-byte signed integer.
 The Notecard handles encoding/decoding automatically; no manual work required.

 ```cpp
 J *req = notecard.newRequest("note.template");